Kitware/CMake/Help/manual/cmake-presets.7.rst

     An optional bool.
 If true, equivalent to passing :option:`-F <ctest -F>` on the command line.

+.. _`CMakePresets test jobs`:

   ``jobs``
     An optional integer.
 Equivalent to passing
     :option:`--parallel <ctest --parallel>` on the command line.
 If the value is ``0``, it is equivalent to unbounded parallelism.

+    In preset files specifying version ``11`` or above, this field does not accept negative values.

   ``resourceSpecFile``
     An optional string.
 Equivalent to passing